microsoft/vscode-azureapicenter/README.md

 # Azure API Center for Visual Studio Code

-Build, discover, try, and consume APIs using your favorite development environment
+Build, discover, try, and consume APIs using your favorite development environment.

 ### Discover